 instance_place_list(x, y, obj, list, ordered);

-Argument Description x The x position to check for instances. y The y position to check for instances. obj The object to check for instances of. list The DS list to use to store the IDs of colliding instances. ordered Whether the calling instance, if relevant, should be excluded (true) or not (false).
+Argument Description x The x position to check for instances. y The y position to check for instances. obj The object to check for instances of. list The DS list to use to store the IDs of colliding instances. ordered Whether the list should be ordered by distance (true) or not (false).

 Int (The number of instances found to be in collision)